Big Bear City, California: Transportation

 Big Bear City Airport is a general aviation airport in Big Bear City.
 There are no commercial air services to this airport, although at least two airlines, including Trans World Airlines, have served Big Bear in the past.
 This airport may also be used for medical evacuations, and as a base for forest-fighting aircraft when there are fires close by.
 The airport is very popular with local general aviation pilots.
+The closest major airport is Ontario International Airport.

 Education

 It is in the Bear Valley Unified School District.

 Wildlife

 Mammals such as squirrels, chipmunks, raccoons, coyotes and skunks are commonly sighted, while black bears, mountain lions, bobcats, gray foxes and mule deer are more rarely observed.

 Potentially dangerous animals include mountain lions, black bears and coyotes.
 A mountain lion responsible for eating a dog was killed by the sheriff in Big Bear City in 2010.

 Although grizzly bears were previously common, they became extinct from Big Bear Valley in 1906.